jhpedemonte/clean_tidy_data/README.md

 source("run_analysis.R")
 ```

+The tidied data is available as a variable called `tidy_df`.
+To view it, run:

 ## Script details

 The script itself is pretty well documented, so check that first.
 Overall, the script merges several different data files from the UCI dataset to create a master merged dataset, with properly named variables.